aeternity/tutorials/sophia-token-exchange-contract-1.md

 ```

 ## What is next?
-In [Part 2](https://github.com/aeternity/tutorials/blob/master/sophia-token-exchange-contract-2.md) of these series we are going to learn valuable skills - Decoding a base58 address, deploying a contract with and without parameters and calling a deployed contract.
-We will first walk through it manually and in [Part 3](https://github.com/aeternity/tutorials/blob/master/sophia-token-exchange-contract-3.md) we will do it through script.
+In [Part 2](https://github.com/aeternity/tutorials/blob/master/sophia-token-exchange-contract-2.md) of the series we will learn some very valuable skills - decoding a base58 address, deploying a contract with and without parameters and calling a deployed contract.
+We will first walk through it manually and in [Part 3](https://github.com/aeternity/tutorials/blob/master/sophia-token-exchange-contract-3.md) we will do it with script.

 The æternity team will keep this tutorial updated.
 If you encounter any problems please contact us through the [æternity Forum](https://forum.aeternity.com/c/development).